 found guilty of a crime against the environment.
 The Court considered that the master, as the person responsible for the safe navigation of the ship and found that the master had breached his duty of care, with recklessness in relation to the importance of the affected natural resources, and the foreseeability of the risk.
 The master was given a two-year prison sentence.
 It was held that the master sailed in a risky navigation, transporting a dangerous cargo which exceeded the vessel's capacity, on board an old vessel on which the autopilot system and coils used to heat the cargo did not work and which had a stern towing system that did not comply with the applicable standards.
-The judgement also found that the master repeatedly rejected the towage requested by the Spanish Maritime Authority.
+The judgement also found that the master repeatedly rejected the towage requested by the

-- Civil liability Under Spanish criminal law, the person with criminal liability also has civil liability for any damage caused by the criminal act.
+Spanish Maritime Authority.
+Civil liability - Under Spanish criminal law, the person with criminal liability also has civil liability for any damage caused by the criminal act.
 In relation to the civil liability arising from the criminal act, the Court consequently found the master liable for damages.
-Civil liability of the Master - After - Civil liability of the Master After recognizing the channelling of liability under the 1992 CLC, the Court considered however, that the master could not benefit from the protection under Article III(4) of the 1992 CLC because the damage was a consequence of the master's recklessness, with the knowledge that the damage could occur.
-Thus, the Court justified a finding of civil liability of the master. - Civil liability of the shipowner The Court held that the shipowner had subsidiary civil liability upon the consideration that the shipowner was responsible for the lack of proper maintenance of the ship and that the fault that caused the fracture of the ship was due to a structural failure known to the shipowner.
-The judgment also stated that the same considerations which applied to the master also applied to the shipowner.
-The Court therefore considered that the shipowner had acted recklessly and with the knowledge that damage would probably result and that therefore, applying Article V(2) of the 1992 CLC, the shipowner could not benefit from the limitation of liability established by the Convention.
-Civil liability of the Insurer - The judgment found that the insurer, the London P&I Club, had direct civil liability, up to the limit of the insurance policy of US\$1 000 million.
-The Court applied domestic law (criminal law, law of insurance and law of maritime transport) to decide that the insurer should pay compensation up to the amount in the policy of insurance.
-Liability of the 1992 Fund - The judgment
+Civil liability of the Master - After recognizing the channelling of liability under the 1992 CLC, the Court considered however, that the master could not benefit from the protection under Article III(4) of the 1992 CLC because the damage was a consequence of the master's recklessness, with the knowledge that the damage could occur.
+Thus, the Court justified a finding of civil liability of the master.

+Civil liability of the shipowner - The Court held that the shipowner had subsidiary civil liability upon the consideration that the shipowner was responsible for the lack of proper maintenance of the ship and that the fault that caused the fracture of the ship was due to a structural failure known to the shipowner.
+The judgment also stated that the same considerations which applied to the master also applied to

-- Liability of the 1992 Fund The judgment recognized that the 1992 Fund has strict liability which was limited according to the 1992 Fund Convention. - Damages The judgment established that the quantification of the damages will be made at a later stage in separate legal proceedings in the Criminal Court and will be based on the evidence submitted by all the parties, including experts' reports.
+- amount in the policy of insurance.
+Liability of the 1992 Fund - The judgment - to the 1992 Fund Convention.
+Damages - The judgment established - submitted by all the parties, including experts' reports.

-Following the Spanish Supreme Court iudament, in November 2017, the Court in La Coruña (Audiencia Provincial) which was initially seized of the proceedings delivered a judgment on the quantification of the losses resulting from the Prestige incident.
+Following the Spanish Supreme Court idgment, in November 2017, the Court in La Coruña (Audiencia Provincial) which was initially seized of the proceedings delivered a judgment on the quantification of the losses resulting from the Prestige incident.
 It confirmed that the 1992 Fund is liable for damages resulting from the spill in accordance with the 1992 Fund Convention and awarded over €1.6 billion in compensation which includes €1.57 billion payable to the Spanish Government, €61 million to the French Government as well as various amounts to individual claimants.
 It must be noted however that the maximum amount of compensation under the 1992 CLC and the 1992 Fund Convention is SDR 135 million which corresponds to about €171 520 703.